 | Creative and campaigns | Make the brand desirable and recognizable | Consistent concepts, strong visuals, native formats |

-| Organic social | Build relevance and daily visibility | Saves, shares, comments, community language, content learning |
+| Organic social | Build relevance, service the community and learn | Retention, saves, qualified comments, product questions and content learning |

-| Influencer marketing | Borrow trust and create social proof | Creator fit, rights, disclosure, content that can feed paid |
+| Influencer marketing | Add creator context and credible product demonstration | Creator fit, rights, disclosure, fulfilled outcomes and paid-test utility |

 | PR and collaborations | Build cultural credibility | Editorial fit, tastemaker adoption, launch moments |

-| Paid media | Capture and scale demand | Search, Shopping, Meta, TikTok, YouTube and Pinterest by role |
+| Paid media | Capture demand and test incremental reach | Search, Shopping, Meta, TikTok, YouTube and Pinterest by assigned role |

 | Ecommerce | Convert interest into orders | Product pages, size guidance, feed quality, checkout and returns |